emuell/phonic/README.md

 phonic is a cross-platform audio playback and DSP library for Rust.
 It provides a flexible, low-latency audio engine and DSP tools for desktop and web-based music application development.

 Originally developed for the [AFEC-Explorer](https://github.com/emuell/AFEC-Explorer) app, phonic was created to provide precise playback position monitoring - a feature lacking in other Rust audio libraries at the time.
-It is now also used in the experimental algorithmic sequencer [pattrns](https://github.com/renoise/pattrns) as the default sample playback engine.
+It is now used in the experimental algorithmic sequencer [pattrns](https://github.com/renoise/pattrns) as example playback engine and related audio projects.

 > [!NOTE]
 > phonic has not yet reached a stable version, so expect breaking changes.

 ### Features

-- **Cross-Platform Audio Playback**:
+- Cross-Platform Audio Output
-  - Play audio on Windows, macOS, and Linux via [cpal](https://github.com/RustAudio/cpal).
+  - Play audio on **Windows, macOS, Linux** thanks to [CPAL](https://github.com/RustAudio/cpal).
-  - WebAssembly support for in-browser audio via [emscripten](https://emscripten.org/).
+  - Play on the web via **WebAssembly** and [Emscripten](https://emscripten.org/).
-  - WAV file output for rendering computed audio to a file instead of playing it back.
+  - WAV file output for rendering audio to files thanks to [Hound](https://github.com/ruuda/hound).

-- **Flexible Audio Source Handling**:
+- Audio File Decoding and Playback
-  - Play, seek, stop, and mix **preloaded** (buffered) or **streamed** (on-the-fly decoded) audio files.
-  - Support for most common audio formats through [Symphonia](https://github.com/pdeljanov/Symphonia).
+  - Support for most common **audio formats** via [Symphonia](https://github.com/pdeljanov/Symphonia).
-  - Seamless loop playback using loop points from WAV and FLAC files.
   - Automatic resampling and channel mapping via a fast custom resampler and [Rubato](https://github.com/HEnquist/rubato).

-- **Advanced Playback Control**:
+  - Play audio files **preloaded** (buffered) or **streamed** (on-the-fly decoded).
+  - Custom WAV and FLAC file parser to enable looped file playback.

+- Event Scheduling, Sequencing
+  - Thread-safe **`Send + Sync`** handles for controlling playback and parameters from any thread.
-  - Sample-precise **scheduling** of playback events for accurate sequencing.
+  - Sample-precise scheduling of playback events for accurate sequencing.

-  - Real-time **monitoring** of playback position and status for GUI integration.
-  - Dynamic control over volume, panning, and playback speed via `Sync` + `Send` playback handles.
+- Sampler and Synthesizer Tooling
+  - Built in polyphonic **sampler** with optional AHDSR envelopes, granular synthesis and glide/portamento.
+  - Create **custom synths** from scratch, or with style and fun via the optional [FunDSP](https://github.com/SamiPerttu/fundsp) integration.
+  - Dynamically route a predefined **modulation** source set (LFOs, Envelopes...) to generators.

-- **Custom Synthesis and DSPs**:
+- DSP Effects and Mixer Graphs
-  - Play preloaded sample files via a basic **sampler**.
-  - Play custom-built **synthesizers** or one-shot synth sounds using the optional [fundsp](https://github.com/SamiPerttu/fundsp) feature.
-  - Apply custom-built or use built-in **DSP effects**: gain, filter, eq, reverb, chorus, compressor, limiter, distortion.
+  - Built-in **DSP effects**: gain, filter, 5-band EQ, reverb, chorus, compressor, limiter, distortion.
-  - Build simple or complex **DSP graphs** by routing audio through optional sub-mixers.
+  - Create custom effects or build **DSP graphs** by routing audio through nested sub-mixers.
+  - **DSP parameter** abstraction with normalized or raw value updates, scaling, smoothing, and string formatting.
-  - Sub-mixers are automatically processed concurrently across worker threads for improved performance.
+  - Sub-mixers are by default processed **concurrently** across multiple audio worker threads.
-  - DSP effects are automatically bypassed to save CPU cycles when they receive no audible input.
+  - Effect chains **auto-bypass** when receiving silence to save CPU.

-- **Performance Monitoring**:
+- Playback Monitoring
-  - Measure the CPU load of the main mixer and individual audio sources in real-time.
+  - Real-time average and peak CPU load metrics for the mixer and individual sub-mixers.
-  - Access average and peak load metrics to identify performance bottlenecks.

-- **Concurrent Processing**:
-  - Automatically distribute the main mixer's sub-mixers across multiple audio worker threads.
-  - Enabled by default with a runtime fallback to sequential processing for simple graphs.
-  - Configure via `PlayerConfig` to disable or use custom thread counts.
+  - Monitoring of file and generator playback positions for GUI integration.

 ### Documentation